 Hookah pens, however, are more associated with the social and convivial experience of Shisha smoking.
 And this is both a blessing and a curse, as we’ll discuss later.

 A more traditional Hookah works like this.
 Air heated by charcoal is passed through a bowl packed with tobacco in the form of a paste-like substance.
 This smoke passes through the water at the bottom of the hookah and the smoker inhales the tobacco via a hose and mouthpiece.

 This makes for a much more intense smoking experience.
-In fact, experts believe that an hour of Shisha smoking has the equivalent impact on your health as smoking 100 cigarettes.
+In fact, experts believe that an hour of Shisha smoking has an equivalent impact on your health as smoking 100 cigarettes.
 Hookah pens, however, do not contain tobacco but the e-fluid does contain nicotine.
-Even though users of Hookah pens do not imbibe the carcinogens from burning tobacco and charcoal like they do in a traditional Hookah, there is still a risk of addiction.
+Even though users of Hookah pens do not imbibe the carcinogens from burning tobacco and charcoal-like they do in a traditional Hookah, there is still a risk of addiction.

 The health risks of Hookah pens

 Because Hookah pens do not contain the carcinogenic compounds contained in Shisha, they carry much less of a health risk than traditional Shisha.
 Nonetheless, that does not make them completely free of health risk, especially given the addictive nature of nicotine.

 According to Dr Donald Bucklin, Regional Medical Director for U.S. HealthWorks, “The biggest danger of hookah pens is they can encourage people to smoke more of it and may even lead to a certain level of addiction.
 People who use hookah pen may also experience throat ache or muscle aches given the product’s Propylene Glycol content.”